-He has also faced criticism for buying a C$4.5bn ($3.4bn; £2.8bn) oil pipeline to help ensure its expansion and for not cancelling a controversial arms deal with Saudi Arabia.
+He has also faced criticism after his government bought a C$4.5bn ($3.4bn; £2.8bn) oil pipeline to help ensure its expansion and for not cancelling a controversial arms deal with Saudi Arabia.

-"He now has a record to run on," says political scientist Alex Marland.
+"He now has a record to run on," said political scientist Alex Marland.

 2. There are some fresh faces

-Conservative leader Andrew Scheer currently has the best shot of unseating the prime minister - but the 40-year-old is still a relative unknown after winning the party's leadership vote by a whisker in 2017.
+Conservative leader Andrew Scheer has the best shot of unseating the prime minister - but the 40-year-old was a relative unknown after winning the party's leadership vote by a whisker in 2017.

-Nor does he have "the celebrity-ness of Justin Trudeau," says Matthew John, with government relations firm Crestview Strategy, who has ties to the party.
+Nor does he have "the celebrity-ness of Justin Trudeau," said Matthew John, with government relations firm Crestview Strategy, who has ties to the party.

-Mr John says he will be watching whether Mr Scheer can "cut through with his own brand and his own unique offering to Canadians to get his share of media".
+Mr John said he would be watching whether Mr Scheer could "cut through with his own brand and his own unique offering to Canadians to get his share of media".

 This will also be the first federal campaign for the NDP's Jagmeet Singh, 40, who took the helm of the left-leaning party two years ago.

-His party has been struggling to raise funds, a third of his caucus has chosen not to run again, and the party has been slow to announce a full slate of candidates.
+His party struggled to raise funds, a third of his caucus chose not to run again, and the party was slow to announce a full slate of candidates.

-Political analysts are predicting the party could lose a significant portion of their seats, but NDP insider Anne McGrath says while there are challenges, going into a campaign as an underdog means they can "outperform expectations".
+Early in the campaign, political analysts were predicting the party could lose a significant portion of their seats.
+Still, NDP insider Anne McGrath said that while there were challenges, going into a campaign as an underdog meant they could "outperform expectations".

-It's a chance "for people to actually take - I wouldn't even say take a second look - take a first look at [Singh]", she says.
+It was a chance "for people to actually take - I wouldn't even say take a second look - take a first look at [Singh]", she said.

 3. Climate change is a big deal

-Pocketbook and economic issues have emerged as top of mind with Canadians this election, as well as the environment.
+Pocketbook and economic issues have featured prominently with Canadians in this election, as well as the environment.